kennygrant/bestiary/slices.md

 # Slices

-Slices
+Slices are views into arrays of data, offering an efficient way of working with arrays of data.
 To get to grips with how slices work internally in Go, see this [Go Slices: usage and internals](https://blog.golang.org/go-slices-usage-and-internals) article from the Go blog, and for an interesting overview of the reasons slices came to their current form, see this [blog post](https://blog.golang.org/slices) by Rob Pike on the Go blog.
+Slices have been kept intentionally simple, which means you'll be using the for range idiom a lot to perform operations on them.

-## Casting slices of Interface
+## Nil slices

-If you have a slice which contains Interfaces rather than concrete types, you'll need to write a for loop to convert it to a slice of a concrete type, or more efficiently do your type conversions on each element rather than converting the slice.
+The zero value of a slice is a nil slice.
+It has no underlying array, and has 0 length.
+You can use it just like a normal slice though and start using it without further initialisation \(unlike maps\).

 ## Slicing